 The following fields are used to define color harmony rules:

-- Source - Select the colors from the color group whose modification will invoke this rule.
+- Source - Select the colors from the color group whose change will activate the use of the edited rule.

-- Target - Select the colors that are modified when the current rule link is applied.
+- Target - Select the colors that are changed when the current rule is enforced.

 - Component - Select the color component that is linked by this rule.